Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Experimental Evaluation

 \subsection{Evaluation measures}

 When formulating the problem, we did not specify a quality function $\mathcal{Q}$ to be maximized, nor did we use such a function in our proposed method.
 The reason for that is because we reserve the use of different quality functions as a form of evaluation.
+In particular, we use the two following notions of quality: \begin{itemize} \item{\bf CP Fit:} To evaluate effectiveness of our method, we compute CP fit of the computed tensor for a particular rank with respect to the Input tensor.

-In particular, we use the two following notions of quality: \begin{itemize} \item {\bf CORCONDIA}: To evaluate the {\em interpretability} of the resulting tensor we employ Autoten \cite{papalexakis2016automatic} that given a tensor and some estimated tensor rank, returns a CORCONDIA score and low rank that provides best attainable tensor decomposition quality in a user-defined search space. \item {\bf Community detection NMI}: We use NMI as a measure of predictive accuracy when the ground truth for the time-evolving data is available.
-To compute NMI score we perform CP decomposition on the resulting tensor with tensor rank provided by Autoten from above measure and then we use K-means clustering on the relevant factor matrices with number of communities in ground truth \cite{fernandes2018dynamic}.
-With that each node (row in the factor matrix) gets assigned to a single community we pass this result with the actual ground truth to NMI function to get NMI score. \end{itemize} We should note at this point that the two quality measures above are far from continuous and monotonic functions, thus we do not expect that our \method progresses the quality will monotonically increase.
-Thus, we calculate the quality for the final solution of \method, and we reserve investigating whether monotonic and well-behaved quality functions exist for future work.
+\item {\bf CORCONDIA}: To evaluate the {\em interpretability} of the resulting tensor we employ Autoten \citep{papalexakis2016automatic} that given a tensor and some estimated tensor rank, returns a CORCONDIA \citep{bro2003new} score and low rank that provides best attainable tensor decomposition quality in a user-defined search space. \end{itemize}

+We should note at this point that the two quality measures above are far from continuous and monotonic functions, thus we do not expect that our method progresses the quality will monotonically increase.
+Thus, we calculate the quality for the final solution of \ibPlus, and we reserve investigating whether monotonic and well-behaved quality functions exist for future work.

+In our experiments we used 5 utility functions (see \ref{utility}) namely Frobenius norm, 2-norm, Infinity norm, Matrix Rank and Missing Value Prediction.
+In case of synthetic datasets we ran all the utility functions once except for Missing Value Prediction which we ran for 10 times.
+In case of both semi-synthetic and real datasets, in the interest of computational efficiency, we ran all the utility functions once.